Ore dock: History

 Since the late 1800s, ore docks have been a common sight in many Lake Superior ports of Minnesota, Wisconsin and especially Michigan.
 Rich iron ore deposits were first discovered in the Upper Peninsula in the 1840s and remain a significant source of wealth for the state.
 By the 1890s, Michigan was the largest supplier of iron ore in the United States.
 Railroads would haul ore from the mines to the ore docks on the Great Lakes in places such as Escanaba and Marquette, where the cargo would be loaded onto ore freighters and transported to the rest of the country.

 Iron ore was first discovered in Michigan's Upper Peninsula on September 19, 1844, by William A. Burt, who was then employed to lead a party engaged in surveying the Upper Peninsula on behalf of the United States government.
-Variations in the readings of magnetic compasses employed suggested that something was disturbing the local magnetic fields, and, on investigation of part of the Marquette Iron Range, ore was found as close to the surface as just below the sod.
+Variations in the readings of magnetic compasses employed suggested that something was disturbing the local magnetic field, and, on investigation of part of the Marquette Iron Range, ore was found as close to the surface as just below the sod.

 Development of this find was ongoing throughout the 1840s and early 1850s.
 The initial focus was on producing iron locally, as shipping was difficult.
 Early shipping attempts using mule teams, plank roads, and barrels loaded as deck cargo on schooners required transshipment after portaging the St. Marys River rapids, and costs proved prohibitive.
 However, as the mines continued to develop and railways were put in place, the volume of ore increased, far outstripping the local production capacity.
 In 1855, the Soo Locks opened, and the volume of ore shipped increased, with a total of 1447 tons shipped on various brigs and schooners.
 The first dock specifically for the ore trade was built in 1857 in Marquette.
 It was flat rather than elevated, and the vessels were loaded by men using wheelbarrows.

 By 1860, the volume of ore shipped through the Soo Locks had increased to 114,401 tons; it fell to 49,909 tons the next year after the American Civil War broke out.
 But by 1862, an additional wooden dock had been constructed at Marquette, this time featuring an elevated railway trestle for ore jennies to discharge ore into pockets.